Patternslib/Patterns/docs/api/store.rst

    :param string name: name of the stored variable to retrieve
    :returns: stored variable

-   Retrieve a stored value from the storage.
+   Retrieve (a copy of) a stored value from the storage.
 If no value for the given name was stored `null` will be returned.

 .. js:function:: storage.set(name, value)